Practice Tips

 • A description of how they can make a complaint to the provider or the Secretary of the Department of Health and Human Services.

-• Digital Recording, Imaging and/or Photographing Patients: Digital recordings include videotaping, audiotaping, digital and still photography, and all other forms of digital imaging.
+Digital recordings including videotaping, audiotaping, digital and still photography, and all other forms of digital imaging.
 A digital image is considered protected health information (PHI) if it can be used to identify the individual.

 • Develop policies addressing when and where digital recording is permitted and prohibited.
 Address unique work settings, such as the delivery room.